aio-libs/aioftp/docs/client_tutorial.rst

 Path abstraction layer
 ----------------------

 aioftp provides abstraction of file system operations.
-You can use on of
+You can use one of
 existence:

 * :py:class:`aioftp.PathIO` — blocking path operations